AGhoudi/next/README.md

 ## Deploy on Vercel

-The easiest way to deploy your
+The easiest way to deploy